 - Blocked Pipes & Gutters.
 Prevent clogging so water can drain properly.

 - Skylights, Windows & Patio Doors.
 Check for damaged caulking and make sure they are sealed properly.
 Give special attention to the corners.

 - Chimney & Fire Place.The flashing (the sheet metal that keeps the intersection between the chimney and roof watertight) can separate, making way for rainwater to enter the housing structure.

 - Roof.
 Old, damaged or worn out roofs give way to heavy rains entering your home.
+You should have your roof inspected annually.
+Check for contractors who offer a free-roof-inspection/Free Annual Roof Inspection Program.
 Check for missing or cracked shingles and replace them.
 Check for clogged gutters.

 Water in your home after all?
 React quickly.

 Water does actually get into your home and you are worried about the damage it might have caused?